lavague-ai/LaVague/docs/docs/get-started/docs-chrome.md

 ![extension](../../assets/lavague-extension.png)

-If you are using a custom port, you can click on the `connection` tab to manually modify the port and conenct to your `Agent Server`.
+If you are using a custom port, you can click on the `connection` tab to manually modify the port and connect to your `Agent Server`.

 ![custom-port](../../assets/custom-port.png)

-You will see the Agent's thoughts, internal step-by-step instructions & any ouput in the chat interface.
+You will see the Agent's thoughts, internal step-by-step instructions & any output in the chat interface.

 For more detailed step-by-step information, you can see the `logs` tab.